nun.tax

 Arbitrum Sequencer Feed Library

-This is a library primarily writted for use by the Liquidation Bot mentioned above but made public since other libraries and rescources are incomplete.
+A library primarily written for use by the Liquidation Bot above, but made public since other libraries and resources are incomplete.

 Smart Contract Auditing

-I am really interested in blockchain and smart contract security but I do have trouble reading through finance business logic.
+I'm really interested in blockchain and smart contract security, but I do have trouble reading through finance business logic.

-One time I found a medium issue in a chainlink contract, which was a really great and validating experience.
-I gotta give some props to Chainlink here since their Codebase was a blast to audit.
+One time I found a medium issue in a Chainlink contract, which was a really great and validating experience.
+Props to Chainlink here, their codebase was a blast to audit.

 Reverse Engineering Aim Gods

-Aim Gods, a FPS game released by the peripheral company Finalmouse was one of the competitive games I saw the highest potential in.
+Aim Gods, an FPS released by the peripheral company Finalmouse, was one of the competitive games I saw the highest potential in.
+It combined good aiming mechanics with free-to-choose, LoL-style abilities.

-The game was shutdown in early 2021.
-But after years of on and off reverse engineering and countless hours building my reverse engineering skills, I finally managed to get a working private server up and running at the end of 2023.
+The game was shut down in early 2021.
+After years of on-and-off reverse engineering and countless hours building my skills, I finally got a working private server up and running at the end of 2023.

-I wanted to rewrite the project again since the first version is a mess and borderline umaintainable but never really found the motivation for that.
+I wanted to rewrite the project since the first version is a mess and borderline unmaintainable, but never really found the motivation.

 Finalware

-Finalware is a project me and a friend wrote in 2022 to flash firmware updates on to Finalmouse mice.
+Finalware is a project a friend and I wrote in 2022 to flash firmware updates onto Finalmouse mice.

-Since the existing tool was a WinForms application which justs calls a python script, we thought it would be fun to write a proper tool.
+Since the existing tool was a WinForms application that just calls a Python script, we thought it would be fun to write a proper tool.

 Other Projects